Restricted maximum likelihood estimation in generalized linear mixed models: Modified Profile Likelihood

 where $\ell_M(\bbeta,\btheta;\by_i)=\log\int p(\by_i\vert \bu_i;\bbeta)p(\bu_i;\btheta)d\bu_i$ denotes the marginal log-likelihood for the $i$th cluster with responses $\by_i=(y_{i1},\ldots,y_{in_i})^\top$.
 Among other properties, it is possible to show that for independent cluster GLMMs the score and information bias of the modified profile log likelihood \eqref{eq:ModProfLogLik} vanishes asymptotically as $m\rightarrow\infty$, and that the modified profile likelihood function is invariant to changes in the parametrization including those of variance components \citep[see also][Chapter 9]{severini2000likelihood}.
 On other other hand, neither \citet{bellio2011restricted} nor to our knowledge anyone else provided theoretical guarantees that $\ell_{\text{MPL},R}(\btheta;\by)$ reduces the finite sample bias of variance component estimates.
+Our simulations in Section \ref{sec:simStudy} empirically demonstrate that the modified profile likelihood method is reasonably effective at reducing finite sample bias when estimating variance components in GLMMs.

 One practical limitation of the modified profile likelihood approach to REML estimation is its application to more complex random effects settings.
 For instance, in GLMMs with crossed random effects, aside from the computational issue of higher dimensional integrals, the empirical approximation $\bC(\widehat{\bbeta},\widehat{\btheta};\widehat{\bbeta}_{\btheta},\btheta)$ shown above does not straightforwardly apply due to a lack of any independence in the observations.
-This is a conceptual drawback not faced by both the approximated linearization and integrated likelihood classes of methods.
+Of course, the challenge of higher dimensional integrals with no analytic expressions affects all REML estimation approaches reviewed in this article, with the dimension of integrals increasing with the sample size in cases such as the crossed effects setting.
+On the other hand, the lack of independence in the observations is less of a limitation for methods such as integrated log-likelihood reviewed in the preceding section.